LoginRadius/engineering-portal/content/guest-post/what-are-jwt-jws-jwe-jwk-jwa/index.md

 Learn more about JWS [here](https://openid.net/specs/draft-jones-json-web-signature-04.html)

 ## JWE — JSON Web Encryption
 JSON Web Encryption enables encrypting a token so that only the intended recipient can read it.
 It standardizes the way to represent the encoded data in a JSON data structure.
-Representation of the encrypted payload may by JWE compact serialization or JWE JSON serialization.
+Representation of the encrypted payload may be by JWE compact serialization or JWE JSON serialization.

 ### Structure
 The JWE compact serialization form has five main components: